Process for Developing Drugs

-Before a prescription drug is able to be placed on the pharmacy shelf, it must undergo a series of rigorous clinical trials.
-This process can last more than 10 years and cost hundreds of millions of dollars, but it is necessary to fully evaluate the safety and efficacy of prescription drugs.
+Before a prescription drug can be placed on the pharmacy shelf, it must undergo a series of rigorous clinical trials.
+This process can last more than ten years and cost hundreds of millions of dollars, but it is necessary to fully evaluate a drug’s safety and efficacy.

 Once a compound has been identified as a potential drug, it must be thoroughly researched before it can be used in human trials.
 To gain an initial safety assessment, the molecule is tested in a laboratory setting (in vitro) or in animal models (in vivo).
 If the molecule demonstrates that it is safe to use in humans, the drug manufacturing process and phase 1 studies begin.

 Phase 1 clinical trials primarily test the safety of the investigational drug and how it may interact in the human body on its own or in association with other common drugs that a patient may be using.
 These studies typically last two years and are conducted in approximately 20 to 100 healthy volunteers.
 At this point, the drug’s dosage range will start to be determined.
 If phase 1 clinical trials show the potential drug is safe, phase 2 clinical trials can begin.

 Phase 2 clinical trials begin testing for safety and efficacy in people who have the condition the drug is designed to treat.
 Unlike phase 1 trials, phase 2 trials can last several years and often include several hundred patients.
 The purpose of these trials is to begin to determine potential side effects and risks associated with the investigational drug and continue to determine the proper dose.